 Because grey hair is often finer and drier, you might want to change your hair products.
 A volumising shampoo and an intensively moisturising conditioner can be very effective.
 Our Pure Silver haircare range consists of the best shampoos, conditioners, hair masks and treatments for grey hair.

-Grey hair is often finer and drier, so you might want to change your hair products.
-A volumizing shampoo and more moisturizing conditioner can be very effective.
-Grey hair should be handled the same way as naturally pigmented hair.
+When styling, grey hair should be handled the same way as pigmented hair.
 If you want to perm it, do so.
-But just be aware that perms can cause discolouration and turn grey hair slightly yellow, as can smoking.
-If discolouration occurs, use a blue/purple-coloured shampoo, conditioner or rinse to camouflage it.
+But be aware that perms can cause discolouration and sometimes turn grey hair slightly yellow — as can smoking.
+If discolouration occurs, use a blue/purple-coloured shampoo, conditioner or rinse to counteract it.